-The School of Geography and Environmental Science’s research efforts are inherently interdisciplinary and illuminate changes in human behaviour and the physical environment on a wide range of spatial scales from the local to global.
-In 2013, the School was 23rd in the QS World University Rankings, 1st among equivalent units at Australia’s major research universities (the Group of Eight), and rated 4 (‘above world standard’) in the following Australian government (ANZSIC) Fields of Research: Atmospheric Science (0401), Physical Geography and Environmental Geoscience (0406), Human Geography (1604); and Archaeology (2101).
+The Centre for Geography and Environmental Science’s research efforts are inherently interdisciplinary and illuminate changes in human behaviour and the physical environment on a wide range of spatial scales from the local to global.
+In 2013, the Centre was 23rd in the QS World University Rankings, 1st among equivalent units at Australia’s major research universities (the Group of Eight), and rated 4 (‘above world standard’) in the following Australian government (ANZSIC) Fields of Research: Atmospheric Science (0401), Physical Geography and Environmental Geoscience (0406), Human Geography (1604); and Archaeology (2101).
 An overview of our primary research themes and associated people, centres, and programs is presented below.

 Urban and Regional Development